estelora/type-lecture/README.md

 - Includes slides, demo files, and an outline.
 - <strong>Goal:</strong> Make into a video.

-##Why is typograpy important?
+##Why is web typograpy important?
-- Accessibility to information, reading is becoming more and more digital.
+- Good type design makes getting information easy.
+- More and more written information is going digital; this means a working knowledge in digital type is a must.
-- Form and Function necessary to engage users.
+- Form and Function is necessary to keep users engaged.
 - Strong type design skills are essential for web development.

 ### Objectives: